Easy DIY File Cabinet Makeover With Contact Paper

 - This project is perfect for leftover spray paints.

-- Make sure that you are using spray paint that has primer in it.
+- Make sure you use spray paint with primer.

-- Since our file cabinet drawers were able to be removed, this made it very easy to only spray paint the outside of the file cabinet.
+- Since our file cabinet drawers could be removed, it was very easy to spray-paint only the outside of the file cabinet.

 How-To FAQs